Helsinki-NLP/OpusFilter/docs/filters/sentence_embedding_filters.md

 provided, the similarities are normalized by the average similarity to K nearest neighbors in a reference corpus; see [train_nearest_neighbors](train_nearest_neighbors) for training a model.
-With normalized scores, threshold around 1.0 is likely more suitable than the default 0.5.
+With normalized scores, threshold closer to 1.0 is likely more suitable than the default 0.5.

 Especially with the nearest neighbor normalization, this filter can be